 For purposes of reporting cash flows, CASA considers all highly liquid debt instruments purchased with a maturity of three months or less to be cash equivalents.
-There were no cash equivalents at June 30, 2020.
+There were no cash equivalents at June 30, 2022.
+Excess cash is deposited into a sweep account and earns interest on a daily basis.
+Temporary cash investments held in the investment portfolio are excluded from cash and cash equivalents.